 Creator of ‘Kukla, Fran & Ollie’ Dead at 68

 PALM SPRINGS, Calif.
-(AP) _ Burr Tillstrom, creator of the ″Kukla, Fran & Ollie″ puppet show that delighted millions during the early era of television, died at his home here.
+(AP) _ Burr Tillstrom, who created ″Kukla, Fran & Ollie,″ a puppet televison show starring a bucktoothed dragon, a bald, little clown and a gracious hostess, died at his home here.
 He was 68.

-Tillstrom was found dead by his swimming pool shortly before noon Friday, said police Lt.
+Tillstrom was found dead near his swimming pool on Friday, said police Lt.
 George Neesan.

-The cause of death was not known but appeared to be natural causes, said Rene Galvin, spokeswoman for the Riverside County coroner’s office.
+The cause of death was not known but appeared to be natural, said Rene Galvin, spokeswoman for the Riverside County coroner’s office.

-″It was a delight working with him from the very first moment,″ Ms. Allison said in a telephone interview Friday night from her home in Van Nuys. ″I had great admiration for what was true artistry.
-He was so inventive.″
+″It was a delight working with him from the very first moment,″ Ms. Allison said in a telephone interview Friday night from her home in Los Angeles.

 ″As a child,″ he once said, ″I always tried to mimic performances and movies I saw with small figures, stuffed teddy bears, dolls, anything I could make move.″

-Tillstrom moved to Palm Springs last month and was to have been inducted into the Television Academy Hall of Fame in a televised banquet in March.
+Tillstrom moved to Palm Springs last month and was scheduled to have been inducted into the Television Academy Hall of Fame in March.

-Ms. Allison and Tillstrom put their act together the day they met in 1947, she said.
-They discussed it in a Chicago coffee shop and improvised for the next 10 years.
+Ms. Allison and Tillstrom put their act together the day they met in 1947, she said, and they improvised for the next 10 years.

 Tillstrom made all the puppets by hand and did all the voices.
 Other puppets in his Kuklapolitan Players included Fletcher Rabbit and Beulah Witch.